If you are going through a divorce and receive a stimulus check from the federal government, make sure you know the law related to sharing it.

 Talk to a Freehold NJ Attorney for Information Specific to Your Case

 It is a challenging and confusing time for our country and getting divorced only adds to the uncertainty of life.
-If you have questions about property division or about how a stimulus check may affect your property division amount, call our New Jersey family law attorneys at Lomurro Law directly for a consultation.
+If you have questions about property division or about how a stimulus check may affect your property division amount, call our New Jersey family law attorneys at Lomurro Munson LLC directly for a consultation.
 We can provide guidance and representation related to property division cases, as well as a number of other family law matters.